 The B.Ed program at Tyndale is 16 months long.
 You will begin your studies in August in order to lay a foundation preparing you to begin your first practicum on the first day of school in September.View Program Information

 MentorsA university where your professors are invested in your future.
 They will know you by name and support you as you develop from a teacher candidate through your classes and practicum to applying for your first job as a teacher.

-- At Tyndale you will cover all curricular areas, including 6 credit hours of study in literacy and numeracy, and attend seminars on topics of interest to the teaching community.
+ExperienceYou will cover all curricular areas, including 6 credit hours of study in literacy and numeracy.
+You will gain approximately 110 days of experience in the classroom, and also attend seminars on topics of interest to the teaching community.

-This program is offered under the written consent of the Minister of Training, Colleges and Universities granted for the period from December 12, 2007 to December 12, 2012.
-An application for renewal of the consent has been submitted.
-The current consent remains in effect for the 2012/2013 program year and until a decision on the renewal application is made.
-Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).
+This institution has been granted a consent by the Minister of Advanced Education and Skills Development to offer this program for a five-year term starting June 6, 2014.
+Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other education institutions).